AlexBAV/corsl/README.md

 An object of `cancellation_token_source` class should be created outside of a coroutine the user is going to cancel and a reference to it should be passed to the coroutine by any possible means.

-A coroutine then creates an instance of `cancellation_token` class on its stack, passing it the reference to the source object.
+A coroutine then creates an instance of `cancellation_token` class on its stack, passing it the reference to the source object. **Note**: `cancellation_token` must only be constructed on coroutine stack, all other uses lead to undefined behavior.

-Later coroutine may check the cancellation state of a token by either calling `is_cancelled()` method or casting token to `bool`.
+A coroutine may check cancellation state of a token by either calling token's `is_cancelled()` method or casting a token to `bool`.
 Calling `check_cancelled()` method throws `operation_cancelled` exception if the token has been cancelled.

 Coroutine may also subscribe to the cancellation event with a callback by calling a `subscribe` method.
 Callback is automatically unsubscribed when token is destroyed or may be manually unsubscribed by calling `unsubscribe` method.